istmobiome/web/content/home/about-site.md

 weight = 30  # Order that this section will appear.

 title = "About <small>the</small> Site"
-subtitle = "The purpose of this site is to make our science as tranparent & reproducible as possible."
+subtitle = "The purpose of this site is to make our science tranparent & reproducible."

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.